qaisjp/comm2-report/chapters/4-impl/3000-extras/3000-squatting.md

 | 347609  | 44   | unique misc scripts                  <!-- https://community.mtasa.com/index.php?p=profile&id=347609 -->
 | 281213  | 43   | unique misc scripts (all Spanish)    <!-- https://community.mtasa.com/index.php?p=profile&id=281213 -->

-: Top ten resource authors with a brief description of the kinds of resource that each user has uploaded.
+: Top ten resource authors with a brief description of the kinds of resources that each user has uploaded.
 Descriptions have been produced by human-interpreting resource descriptions, and not programmatically. {#tbl:bg-top10-authors}

 From [@tbl:bg-top10-authors], we can deduce that the top authors are useful contributors to the platform.